iftucl/ift_coursework_2024/team_acer/coursework_one/README.md

 To automate report extraction using a scheduler:

- poetry run python -m a_pipeline.modules.scheduler.scheduler_script
+ poetry run python -m modules.scheduler.scheduler_script

 This runs in the background, checking for new reports at regular intervals.